myfriendtania/PostgreSQL/README.md

 - Now, if we don't add a `WHERE` statement to specify with row we want to update, this query will update all the rows in the columns.

+- We can also see the all the data we updated get returned back to us by using a `RETURNING *`

 ## DELETE

 Okay, so we've covered quite a bit, what if we needed to DELETE rows in a table?